Voltea pa' que te enamores (2014 TV series)

-Voltea pa' que te enamores ("Turn around so that you fall in love") is a telenovela produced by Venevisión International in co-production with Univision.
+Voltea pa' que te enamores (named in English as "Fallen Over Love") is a telenovela produced by Venevisión International in co-production with Univision.
 It is an adaptation of the Venezuelan telenovela produced between 2006 and 2007 Voltea pa' que te enamores.
 Filming began in June 2014.

 The series starred María Elena Dávila, Pedro Moreno, Mauricio Mejía, Cristina Bernal, Frances Ondiviela and featured Lupita Ferrer in her return to telenovelas.